leiyangleon/FSH/docs/how_to_run.md

 ***We recommend to use the Python 3 scripts.***

+***Note we have also provided the ALOS-2 support in the current release.
+Users would only need to follow the same instructions below for either ALOS-1 or ALOS-2 data.
+The scripts are wise enough to determine which sensor the data were acquired from and then do the FSH inversion and mosaicking.***

 ***For the examples, we provide an exact command on the respective page (see [test_example_ISCE_insarApp](https://github.com/leiyangleon/FSH/blob/dev/docs/test_example_ISCE_insarApp.md), [test_example_ISCE_stripmapApp](https://github.com/leiyangleon/FSH/blob/dev/docs/test_example_ISCE_stripmapApp.md), [test_example_ROIPAC](https://github.com/leiyangleon/FSH/blob/dev/docs/test_example_ROIPAC.md))***

 The scripts are organized so that they can be run at the command line by a single command, shown here: